 This article is written and published for information purposes ONLY and it MUST NOT be considered as legal advice or opinion.
 You should seek appropriate counsel for your own situation.

-This is true whether in an action of contract, negligence or other tort.
-No damages will be awarded arising out of or in connection with the use of information given in this article.
+This is true whether in an action of contract, negligence or another tort.
+No damages will be awarded arising out of or in connection with the use of the information given in this article.

 Author: Nasar Iqbal, family and criminal lawyer in Toronto, Canada